VirtoCommerce/vc-module-gdpr/docs/gdpr.md

 ## What Is GDPR?

-The General Data Protection Regulation, or GDPR, is a regulation in the EU law that, basically, provides a right to a private individual residing in the EU to request their personal details stored with a third party at any time and,if applicable, to have them deleted from any third party website.
+The General Data Protection Regulation, or GDPR, is a regulation in the EU law that, basically, provides a right to a private individual residing in the EU to request their personal details stored with a third party at any time and, if applicable, to have them deleted from any third party website.
 To learn more on GDPR, please go [here](https://gdpr-info.eu/).

 ## What Does It Mean for You?